NREL/resstock/docs/read_the_docs/source/tutorial/setup_analysis_project.rst

 Simulation Controls
 ^^^^^^^^^^^^^^^^^^^

 Using this measure you can set the simulation timesteps per hour, the run period begin month/day and end month/day, and the calendar year (for start day of week).
 By default the simulations use a 10-min timestep (i.e., the number of timesteps per hour is 6), start on January 1, end on December 31, and run with a calendar year of 2007 (start day of week is Monday).
+If you are running simulations using AMY weather files, the value entered for calendar year will not be used; it will be overridden by the actual year found in the AMY weather file.

 .. image:: ../images/tutorial/simulation_controls.png